About

 Explore goal 4

-Create more independent and integrated living options for people with disabilities
+Expand and improve housing options and accommodations for people with disabilities

 New Yorkers with disabilities face unique challenges when it comes to finding housing that is affordable, safe, and accessible.
 Many residents with disabilities live in institutional settings, such as nursing homes, without meaningful opportunities to live independently and interact with individuals without disabilities.